astaniano/hat/platforms/webSecAcademy/client_side_topics/xss/xss_reflected_and_stored.md

 </script>
 ```

-### Lab: Reflected XSS in a JavaScript URL with some characters blocked
+### EXPERT Lab: Reflected XSS in a JavaScript URL with some characters blocked
 ```
 https://fff.web-security-academy.net/post?postId=2
 ```